 Drivers caught trying to get around carpool lane rules by using inflatable dummies, rolled-up blankets or even pets are news-media staples.
 But you’d almost think from all this attention that no one has ever been caught using a dead body to avoid HOV rules.
 You’d also be wrong.
 In 1990, the Los Angeles Times reported on such a case, also involving a hearse, that was later cited by Reader’s Digest.

-So as someone New To Seattle, I think the main reason this story is getting all this pickup is that it happened in Las Vegas.
+So as someone New To Las Vegas, I think the main reason this story is getting all this pickup is that it happened in Las Vegas.
 It’s the town that openly promotes itself as the place where anything goes.
 So really stupid stuff gets magnified.

 Do you really think such an incident would get this kind of wide coverage if it happened in Milwaukee, Philadelphia or Houston?
 In those places, what happens there truly often does stay there.